Billaferd/QuantumNexus/Designers/Art Direction Bible.md

 * **Silhouette Theory:** A character's silhouette must be unique and instantly readable.
 A player should be able to identify a Leader or a distinct unit type from its outline alone.
 Avoid generic or ambiguous shapes.
 Encourage poses and equipment that create interesting and dynamic negative space.
 The silhouette is the first and most important read of a character.
 * **Posing and Attitude:** A unit's pose must communicate its primary role and attitude.
   * **Aggressive Units** (e.g., Skirmisher, Horde) should be depicted with forward momentum, leaning into the action, and often breaking the implied frame of the art to create a sense of immediacy.
-  * **Defensive Units** (e.g., Steadfast, Phalanx) should have a grounded, stable stance.
-Their poses should be braced, solid, and immovable, emphasizing their resilience.
+  * **Defensive Units** (e.g., Steadfast, Phalanx, Territorial) should have a grounded, stable stance.
+Their poses should be braced, solid, and immovable, emphasizing their resilience and area denial capabilities.
   * **Control/Support Units** (e.g., Spellcasters, Leaders with passive auras) can have more contemplative or commanding poses, with gestures that suggest the activation of an ability rather than direct physical conflict.
-* **Conveying Scale:** The game features units of varying sizes (Tiny, Small, Large, Massive).
-This must be communicated visually.
-  * For Large and Massive units, use compositional cues to sell their scale: a low camera angle, smaller units or environmental elements for comparison, atmospheric perspective (haze obscuring more distant parts of the creature), and environmental effects like dust clouds or cracked ground at their feet.

 ## **Part I: The 4 Pillars – Mono-Domain Art Direction**

-Each of the six domains possesses a unique mechanical and philosophical identity.
+Each of the four domains possesses a unique mechanical and philosophical identity.
 The following sections translate these identities into a distinct and instantly recognizable visual language.

 | Domain | Visual Keystone | Shape Language | Primary Color Palette | Materiality & Texture | Energy & VFX |
 | :---- | :---- | :---- | :---- | :---- | :---- |